HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - Set the SMBIOS to `MacBookPro5,3` and boot into the installer.

-- Install Mac OS X Leopard using normal procedure.
+- Install Mac OS X Leopard following normal procedure.

-- You may receive an error message "Install Failed - The installer could not make the computer start up from the volume Leopard", just ignore the message and click on "Restart", you should be able to boot into the newly installed Mac OS X Leopard.
+- You may receive an error message saying "Install Failed - The installer could not make the computer start up from the volume Leopard", just ignore it and click on "Restart", you should be able to boot Mac OS X Leopard.

 - Set the SMBIOS back to `iMac15,1`.